Coastal Recycling Community Fund Criteria

 All grants are subject to projects meeting GrantScape’s Generic Grant-making Policy as well as the Specific Funding Criteria detailed below

-- There are four deadlines for applications each year
+- There are two deadlines for applications each year.

 To be eligible for a grant, projects must be located within 10 miles of: